How Dedicated Contract Carriage Delivers Brand Value

 DCC-based logistics can play a key role in helping companies achieve these goals.
 In addition to replenishing fresh product reliably and cost effectively, a well-run DCC service can be indistinguishable from the client company's brand.
 This may involve the branding of vehicles and drivers' uniforms, and developing customized delivery schedules for a wide variety of store locations.

-"But it's important that companies choose a DCC provider capable of delivering on its service promises," says Scollard.
+"But it's important that companies choose a DCC provider capable of delivering on its service promises," says Nadeau.
 "Look for a provider with depth of experience that can bring best practices to your customer operations."